Strategy to Reduce Volume and Speed of Traffic Within Christleton

 - We all use motor vehicles as part of our daily life and most of us complain about the volume and speed of traffic on the local and major roads.
 As the population increases, the number of vehicles on the roads will increase leading to more congestion.
 To avoid congestion most of us will depart from our normal routes and travel along minor roads which often takes us through small villages such as Christleton.
 We might not like it but this action is regarded as “rat running”.
 As the population increases, the number of vehicles on the roads will increase leading to more congestion.
 Christleton, like other villages, is not immune for the effects of this increase in traffic.

 - Concerns by a number of residents about the increase in traffic speeds and volumes in 2007 led to the formation of the Christleton Traffic Action Group (CTAG).
 The group undertook extensive surveys of traffic volume and speed as well a consultation with residents.
-The conclusions of this work was presented to the Parish Council (PC) in October 2008.
-The full details of the study were posted on the Christleton web site but have been transferred to the Parish Council’s web site for completeness (to access the original CTAG studies follow this link).
+The conclusions of this work are set out on the Traffic Archive page of the web site.

 - Physical calming measures

 - Reduce parking (particularly between Birch Heath Lane and the “toast rack”) although parking was put to one side until flow and speed were addressed.

 - “Saturation” parking by the Bridge Club cause significant congestion.

 - Parking at school times causes significant congestion

 - It is less clear from the work carried out by CTAG how the reduction in traffic volumes and speeds would be achieved.